Links on Android Authority may earn us a commission. Learn more.

 How to sort in Google Sheets

-Google Sheets packs many convenient features to help you through your tasks.
-For instance, one vital feature is the ability to sort your data in alphabetical and numerical order to make sense of it all.
+Google Sheets packs many convenient features, one of the more vital ones being the ability to sort your data in alphabetical and numerical order to make sense of it all.
 Here’s how to sort in Google Sheets to save you time.

 QUICK ANSWER